commaai/panda/drivers/windows/README.md

 **Note that certificate issues apply no matter if you are building from source or running an insaller .exe file.**

+Some people have reported that the driver installs without needing to disable driver signing, or that visual studio correctly sets up a temporary signing key for them.
+I call witchcraft because I have not had that happen to me.
+The signed certificate is still the correct thing to do in the end.

+Windows 7 will not force driver signing.
+This software is not tested on anything before 7.

 # Developing:

 - Edit and merge pandaJ2534DLL\J2534register_x64.reg to register your development J2534 DLL.